Contact Us

 Cons

-On-premise data server support: Some customers say that there is no support for local data stores, such as on-premise servers.
+On-premises data server support: Some customers report no support for local data stores, such as on-premises servers.

-Laminar by Rubrik delivers DSPM solutions by enhancing data visibility and control to limit the risk of data exfiltration and mitigate the effects of cyber attacks.
+Laminar by Rubrik delivers DSPM solutions by enhancing data visibility and control to reduce the risk of data exfiltration and mitigate the impact of cyberattacks.

 Features:

-- Data-centric network segmentation: Receive notifications if a user inserts sensitive or restricted data in untrusted or unauthorized environments, and then either delete the data from the segment or authorize the new environment.
+• Data-centric network segmentation: Receive notifications when a user inserts sensitive or restricted data into untrusted or unauthorized environments, and either delete the data from the segment or authorize the new environment.

 Integrations: Microsoft 365, Microsoft SQL Server, NetApp, Microsoft Azure, AWS, SAP HANA, Zscaler.